Parliamentary.ai

 Overview

 This bill mandates the UK Secretary of State to produce a report assessing the feasibility of a Cold Climate Allowance.
-This allowance would provide extra financial assistance during colder months to pensioners and those receiving specific social security benefits in areas with colder climates to help with increased heating costs.
+This allowance would provide extra financial support during winter months to pensioners and those receiving specific social security benefits in colder regions of the UK, aiming to alleviate the financial burden of higher heating costs.

 Description

-The bill proposes a 17-week Cold Climate Allowance payable annually from the first week of December.
-Eligibility is limited to recipients of the State Pension, Universal Credit, Income Support, income-based Jobseeker's Allowance, or income-related Employment and Support Allowance.
+The proposed Cold Climate Allowance is a weekly payment made for 17 weeks, starting in the first full week of December.
+Eligibility is tied to receipt of the State Pension, Universal Credit, Income Support, income-based Jobseeker’s Allowance, or income-related Employment and Support Allowance.

 Payment Rates

-The report to Parliament, due within six months of the bill's passage, will evaluate the allowance's merits and potential impact on fuel poverty.
+The Secretary of State must present a report to Parliament within six months of the bill passing, detailing the merits of the allowance and its potential impact on fuel poverty.

 Government Spending